wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-workload-intranet-sharepoint-farm.md

 	Prepare the SharePoint databases, create an AlwaysOn Availability Group, and then add the SharePoint databases to it.
 For the detailed configuration steps, see [Phase 5](/documentation/articles/virtual-machines-workload-intranet-sharepoint-phase5).

-Once configured, you can expand this SharePoint farm with guidance from [Windows Azure architectures for SharePoint 2013](http://technet.microsoft.com/zh-cn/library/dn635309.aspx).
+Once configured, you can expand this SharePoint farm with guidance from [Azure architectures for SharePoint 2013](http://technet.microsoft.com/zh-cn/library/dn635309.aspx).

 ## Next step